Community Mobilizers Spread the Word on COVID-19 Vaccine Safety in DRC

 Vaccine hesitancy threatens to prolong the pandemic; building trust is imperative

 Vaccination rates in high-income countries are 67 times higher than those of low-income countries, and Africa in particular has lagged far behind.
 Vaccine hesitancy on the continent is one of the factors slowing the region's progress.
-From January 3, 2020 to July 12, 2021, there have been 44,139 confirmed cases of COVID-19 and 980 deaths in the DRC.
-As of July 12, less than 74,000 people in the country had received their vaccination.
+From January 3, 2020 to September 20, 2021, records show 56,463 confirmed cases of COVID-19 and 1.068 deaths in the DRC.
+As of September 20, 120,062 vaccine doses have been administered in the country, which has a population of 93 million.

 As long as the coronavirus is circulating, the risk remains that more contagious variants may emerge, prolonging the pandemic and potentially altering the effectiveness of the current arsenal of vaccines.
 "The most important ingredient to any vaccine is trust," UNICEF Executive Director Henrietta Fore wrote in an open letter to the world's children.
 Vaccine hesitancy goes far beyond COVID-19 vaccines, Fore added, noting that in 2019, the World Health Organization cited vaccine hesitancy as one of the top 10 threats to global health.
 "Without trust, vaccines are just expensive vials in a doctor’s cabinet."